 The landing permission fee of £12.00 is less than the current short-term entry fees, but meets a similar registration and revenue purpose.
-It is proposed to increase this to £20.00 per person.
+It is proposed to increase this to that of the holiday permit fee per person.
 Currently the practice is to charge only the number of passengers who disembark the vessel.
-This was agreed by a previous Council but the practice of charging every passenger will be re-instated in keeping with legislation: that apart from St Helenian passengers and their dependents all persons on board in St Helenia's waters will be charged regardless if they disembark the vessel or not.
+This was agreed by a previous Council but the practice of charging every passenger will be re-instated in keeping with legislation: that apart from St Helenian passengers and their dependents all persons on board in St Helena's waters will be charged regardless if they disembark the vessel or not.